Déjà Vu

 I blurted out, “I write.”
 I wasn’t bragging or trying to impress him—it just came out.
 He said, “Yeah?
 What do you write about?”
 And out of my mouth flowed, “I write about the shit nobody wants to talk about—the shit people like to keep buried.”

-It came out so effortlessly, and in that moment, I realized that’s exactly what I do.
+It came out so effortlessly, and in that moment, I realized that’s what I do.
 I write about real shit—truth—and I love it.
 Fumbling around in my mind about how I would answer that question was no more.
 Knowing something is one thing—saying it out loud and hearing it out loud aren’t the same.

 I spent my mental health, my psychological well-being, my emotions, my heart on what I thought was love—but it wasn’t love.
-It was like I always wanted what I couldn’t have.
-Pieces of shit—and I made damn sure I got them, whoever they were.
-And oh, I got it alright.
+It was like I always wanted what I couldn’t have… pieces of shit—and I made damn sure I got them, whoever they were.
+And oh, I got it, alright!
 It felt like a conquest.
-I was determined to make them want me.

 Something was fucked up in my head from time, and that made me that way.
 Was it the absence of the father I always wanted—his rejection?
 I don’t know.
 But something fucked me up.